Thunderbirds 2086: Vehicles and characters

 Commander Jared Simpson (same name in the Japanese version) is the commanding officer of the team and gives the heroes their missions.
 He is the "Jeff Tracy" figure of the animated series.
 He has a nephew, Skipper Simpson (named Paul in the Japanese version), a young boy who idolizes the Thunderbirds and hopes to one day join their ranks.

-Oddly, the introductory dialogue in the English version describes the characters as cadets, while all of the episodes rank them as captains.
 Grant Hanson is the senior captain in charge of the whole group.